 Suggested Duration: 4 hours

 From Miami to Key West, you have to take the Overseas Highway or US 1 which connects all the islands of the Keys.
 There is lots of fun things to do during this roadtrip.

 Along the road we made a short sidekick to visit the Everglades, but after that we took the US 1 and passed bridge after bridge after bridge.
 The scenery is spectacular.
 There’s water on you left and right and in front of you appears one island after another.
 The road is about 182 km long but it takes you about 4 hours to get there.
 The final destination is Key West, a cosy town filled with bright coloured wooden houses.

 If you are looking for a nice place to stay, I can highly recommend Truman Hotel.
 It’s a boutique hotel in the center of town with a small inner courtyard that looks like a tropical rainforest with a pool.

 If you want to explore the island, book a ride on the Conch Tour Train.
 You will pass east Martello Tower, early conch houses, Sloppy Joe’s (Ernest Hemingway’s favourite bar), Bahama Village and much more. – Contributed by Wendy by WorldWideWendy

 Hopefully, this post has inspired you to take an American road trip.
-And to make sure you pack everything you need before you get going, check out my road trip packing list.

 Have you done a road trip in the United States?
 What do you think are the best road trips in the USA?